 In light of the expected progression of the Scheme's annual benefit payments as the proportion of retired members increases, the Trustee has set an objective to reduce the level of investment risk gradually over time and to increase the level of matching between the assets and liabilities.
-The Trustee's current intention is to move to a substantially lower risk investment strategy over time.
-By no later than 2034, the Trustee currently intends that the Scheme will be invested in a portfolio consisting predominantly of appropriate bond and bond like investments, such that it would be reasonable and prudent to expect the assets to provide adequate income plus capital repayments each year to enable benefit payments to be met in full as they fall due.
-In addition, the Trustee may if it considers appropriate by 2034 have sought to hedge out risks to the Scheme's ability to meet its future cashflows from its own assets.
-Given the size of the Scheme compared to the markets in which it invests, the Trustee intends building steadily towards this bond, bond like and hedging portfolio over the period to 2034 (at the time of writing the Scheme's cashflow coverage ratio, which is the proportion of the Scheme's projected benefit payments that are expected to be met by assets invested in this way, is 43%).
-However, a flexible approach may be taken to take advantage of efficient and cost-effective opportunities to achieve this strategy more quickly.
+The Trustee's current intention is to move to a substantially lower risk investment strategy over time (at the time of writing the Scheme had an allocation of approximately 40% to a diversified portfolio of growth assets and an allocation of approximately 60% to assets which provide a closer match to the Scheme's liabilities).
+By no later than 2034, the Trustee currently intends that the Scheme will hold sufficient assets such that, when invested in a portfolio consisting predominantly of appropriate bond and bond like investments, it would be reasonable and prudent to expect the assets to provide adequate income plus capital repayments each year to enable benefit payments to be met in full as they fall due.
+Given the size of the Scheme compared to the markets in which it invests, the Trustee intends building steadily towards a bond and bond like portfolio.
+A flexible approach may be taken to take advantage of efficient and cost-effective opportunities to achieve this strategy more quickly than 2034.
 The Trustee will consult with BT on strategic changes in its approach to asset risk.

-To improve the stability of the Scheme's funding position and to help provide a balanced risk profile the Trustee uses derivative overlays and other techniques to help offset the impact on the funding position from changes in market and liability linked variables, including (among other things) interest rates, inflation and longevity.
-The Trustee is targeting a ratio of interest rate and inflation hedging of around 60% on a gilts basis (on a funding basis at the time of writing this is equivalent to a hedge ratio of c85%) to reduce the Scheme's exposure to these risks and consequently the volatility of the Scheme's funding position and by 2034 (at the latest) may if it considers appropriate have moved to a substantially or fully hedged approach on the Scheme's funding basis..
-The Trustee also uses insurance and other arrangements to reduce the impact on the funding position of the Scheme from changes in life expectancy.
+To improve the stability of the Scheme's funding position and to help provide a balanced risk profile the Trustee uses derivative overlays to help offset the impact on the funding position from changes in real interest rates.
+The Trustee is targeting a ratio of interest rate and inflation hedging of around 60% on a gilts basis (on a funding basis at the time of writing this is equivalent to a hedge ratio of c85%) to reduce the Scheme's exposure to these risks and consequently the volatility of the Scheme's funding position.
+The pace at which the Scheme increases the level of hedging will have regard to market conditions.
+The Trustee also uses insurance arrangements to reduce the impact on the funding position of the Scheme from changes in life expectancy.